dialogues-ai/grow-docs/docs/introduction/welcome.md

 # Welcome to Grow!
 <img src="/grow-docs/img/armed-image.png" width="90" align="right"/>

 Hi!
 Welcome to Grow!
 This can be a very cool tool for you to use in your life.
-It should feel like the Robin to your Batman.
-As is, you'll get to record your life down in a journal, which has always been thought of as a good activity, but like flossing, it just doesn't get done.
-Hopefully, we can make it a little more interesting, and valuable!, than regular journaling by adding some cool features to it, to give you insights into your life.
-Our job is not to tell you who you are.
-Our job is to reflect back what you did and said, highlight your values, and let you see how you are becoming.

-All of your entries are stored securely with Google Cloud Platform; we are not managing the servers ourselves.
-Also, there's a way to export everything you've written.
-These are your entries, not ours, and you must have full access to all of them.
-(It is our access which should be limited!)
-Eventually, we'll create a way for you store the data yourself without them ever touching our hands.
-We want to be the paper makers, not the vault keepers.

-This is a beta product, so there are some buggy things.
-It's been important to create the tools to enable the product first; every day without having written, was a day of less importance.
-To make up for some of the haste, we've supplied a [Known Bugs](../frequent-errors) page.
-As of July 2022, we are finally able to capture most of what was invisioned to write, and, can finally circle back to start upgrading the software's quality.
+It ought to act like a companion in your pocket to jot down what you are doing and when.
+It's for you to tell your story as you go along.

 I hope this works with you in your life.
 If it doesn't now, maybe it can in the future.     ~jonny